-Traditional approaches to quantifying human impact on sediment budgets, including comparison of total annual yields (Fahey et al., 2003) and sediment rating curves (Asselman, 2000; Walling, 1977), are complicated by interannual climatic variability and hysteresis in the discharge-concentration relationship.
+Traditional approaches to quantifying human impact on sediment budgets include comparison of total annual yields (Fahey et al., 2003) and sediment rating curves (Asselman, 2000; Walling, 1977).
+These approaches are complicated by interannual climatic variability and hysteresis in the discharge-sediment concentration relationship (Kostaschuk et al., 2002; Stock and Tribble, 2010).
 Sediment yield can be highly variable over various time scales, even under natural conditions.
-At geologic time scales, if an undisturbed watershed is not in a steady-state condition, sediment yields may decrease over time as it reaches equilibrium, or the sediment contributions from different subwatersheds may change with time (Ferrier et al., 2013; Perroy et al., 2012).
-At decadal scales, cyclical climatic variability like El Nino-Southern Oscillation (ENSO) events or Pacific Decadal Oscillation (PDO) patterns can significantly alter sediment yield from undisturbed watersheds (Wulf et al., 2012).
+At geologic time scales, sediment yield from a disturbed watershed may decrease as it reaches steady-state, or sediment contributions from subwatersheds may change with time (Ferrier et al., 2013; Perroy et al., 2012).
+At decadal scales, cyclical climatic patterns like El Nino-Southern Oscillation events or Pacific Decadal Oscillation can significantly alter sediment yield from undisturbed watersheds (Wulf et al., 2012).

-As an alternative to comparing annual sediment loads, SSY generated by storm events of the same magnitude can be compared to assess the contribution of individual subwatersheds to total SSY (Zimmermann et al., 2012), determine changes in SSY from the same watershed over time (Bonta, 2000), and compare the responses of different watersheds to various precipitation or discharge variables ("storm metrics") (Basher et al., 2011; Duvert et al., 2012; Fahey et al., 2003; Hicks, 1990).
-Event-wise SSY (SSYEV) may correlate with storm metrics such as total precipitation, the Erosivity Index (Kinnell, 2013), or total discharge, but the best correlation has consistently been found with maximum event discharge (Qmax).
+SSY generated by storm events of the same magnitude can be used to compare the contribution of subwatersheds to total SSY (Zimmermann et al., 2012), determine temporal changes in SSY (Bonta, 2000), and relate SSY to various precipitation or discharge variables ("storm metrics") (Basher et al., 2011; Duvert et al., 2012; Fahey et al., 2003; Hicks, 1990).
+Event-wise SSY (SSYEV) may correlate with storm metrics such as total precipitation, the Erosivity Index (EI) (Kinnell, 2013), or total discharge, but the best correlation has consistently been found with maximum event discharge (Qmax).
+The EI quantifies….
 Several researchers have hypothesized that Qmax integrates the hydrological response of a watershed, making it a good predictor of SSYEV in diverse environments (Duvert et al., 2012; Rankl, 2004).
 High correlation between SSYEV and Qmax has been found in semi-arid, temperate, and sub-humid watersheds in Wyoming (Rankl, 2004), Mexico, Italy, France (Duvert et al., 2012), and New Zealand (Basher et al., 2011; Hicks, 1990), but this approach has not been attempted for steep, tropical watersheds on volcanic islands.

 The anthropogenic impact on SSYEV may vary by storm magnitude, as documented in Pacific Northwest forests (Lewis et al., 2001).
 As storm magnitude increases, water yield and/or SSYEV from natural areas may increase relative to human-disturbed areas, diminishing anthropogenic impact relative to the natural baseline.
-While large storms account for most SSY under undisturbed conditions, human-disturbed areas may show the largest disturbance, expressed as a percentage increase above the natural background, for smaller storms (Lewis et al., 2001).
-The disturbance ratio (DR) may be highest for small storms, when background SSYEV from the undisturbed forest is low and erodible sediment from disturbed surfaces is the dominant source.
-For large storms, mass movements and bank erosion may contribute to naturally high SSYEV from undisturbed watersheds, increasing the background and reducing the DR for large events.
+While large storms account for most SSY under undisturbed conditions, the disturbance ratio (DR) may be highest for small storms, when background SSYEV from the undisturbed forest is low and erodible sediment from disturbed surfaces is the dominant source (Lewis et al., 2001).
+For large storms, mass movements and bank erosion in undisturbed areas can increase the natural background and reduce the DR for large events.